DSkrzypiec/blogImpl/content/post/parquet/index.md

 We already stated that before last 4 magic bytes there are 4 bytes which presents length of file metadata in bytes.
 In our case it is `hex(BF) = 191` bytes.
 In this very simple example 191 out of 361 bytes are just file metadata.
-Which makes sense, because we store actually two rows and two columns of data only.
+Which makes sense, because we only store actually two rows and two columns of data.

 At first I even tried to analyze this raw bytes of file metadata but I very quickly noticed it would be very hard task to do, due to complex behaviour of the file format.
 Precise definition of parquet metadata format is specified by